kdpkst/amun-log-analyzer/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to contact us at [jammiechen0@gmail.com](mailto:your@email.com).
+If you have any questions, suggestions, or feedback, feel free to contact the [developer](https://github.com/kdpkst).